19 May 2020

-We have robust plans in place and the continuity of our services is vital.
 We want to make sure we continue to serve our customers at a time when they need us most.
 The health, safety and wellbeing of our colleagues, and our community is our foremost priority.

 We will continue to monitor the impact coronavirus may have on the wider financial markets and we will update customers if any changes are needed as things progress.